nsidc/earthaccess/CONTRIBUTING.md

 poetry run jupyter lab
 ```

+!!! note

+    You may need to use `poetry run make ...` to run commands in the environment.

 ### Managing Dependencies

 If you need to add a dependency, you should do the following: